TheCodePub/github/README.md

 - Don't Make Me Blink by Steve Krug
 ```

-You notice a mistake in the last book title: it's actually "Don't Make me **Think**".
+You notice a mistake in the last book title: it's actually "Don't Make Me **Think**".
 If you want to suggest a change to fix the title, you would copy the list, and make the change:

 ```
 - The Design of Everyday Things by Donald A. Norman